gaoxinge/spidery/README.md

 ## TODO

 - support python3
-- http preprocessor, like login.
+- http preprocessor, like login
 - use bloomfilter